worthpointlabs/terratest/examples/azure/client_factory.md

 |"AzureUSGovernmentCloud"   |USGovernmentCloud  |
 |"AzureStackCloud"          |Azure stack        |

-Note that when using the "AzureStackCloud" setting, you must also set the `AZURE_ENVIRONMENT_FILEPATH` variable to point to a JSON file containing your Azure Stack URI deatils.
+Note that when using the "AzureStackCloud" setting, you must also set the `AZURE_ENVIRONMENT_FILEPATH` variable to point to a JSON file containing your Azure Stack URI details.

 >NOTE: The default behavior of the `client_factory` is to use the AzurePublicCloud environment.
 This requires no work from the developer to configure, and ensures consistent behavior with the current SDK code.